-This late stage prototype Beast Man (below) shows the finalized sculpt and color scheme.
 Note the compass element on Beast Man’s armor, the spikes around his neck, and the spiked weapon on his hand – all elements from previous Mark Taylor designs.

 The name “Beast Man” may have been consciously or unconsciously borrowed from the Beastman figure from Mattel’s Flash Gordon line.

 Beast Man came with three separate armor pieces and a whip weapon recycled from Big Jim’s The Whip action figure: